Oscario0/loom/README_Loom.md

   and distributed protocols respectively.
 - **(Dependencies)** The only dependencies are
   - Lean 4 itself
-  - Lean 4 Mathlib
+  - Lean 4 Mathlib and `lean-auto` for proof automation, automatically installed when building Loom
-  - `lean-auto` for proof automation README provides instructions on Lean 4 VSCode extension installation.
-Mathlib and `lean-auto` will be installed by VSCode extension automatically. `cvc5` solver installation (needed for Velvet examples) is also described in the README.
+  - `cvc5`, whose installation process is described in the README

 - **(Proof completeness)** Proofs do not depend on `sorry` or `admit` and are accepted by Lean 4.